 8. FEMMUE Lumiere Vital C Serum

-Aside from vitamin C and E, added safflower seed oil, and alpha-bisabolol work together to bring back skin's own natural radiance.
+Aside from vitamin C and E, added safflower seed oil and alpha-bisabolol work together to bring back your skin's natural radiance.
 Hyaluronic acid and vitamin B5 also impart moisture while centella asiatica comforts and soothes skin.
-A great one for really dry skin.
+A great one for really dry complexions.

 9. Sister&Co Vitamin C Brightening Booster

-If dullness is robbing your complexion's glow, this hero serum combinined 20% tetrahexyldecyl ascorbate with Australian Kakadu plum, the richest natural source of vitamin C in the world.
+If dullness is robbing your complexion's glow, this hero serum, is formulated with a combined 20% tetrahexyldecyl ascorbate, as well as Australian Kakadu plum, the richest natural source of vitamin C in the world.
 A daily dose evens out skin tone to noticeably brighten your skin.

 10. Vichy Liftactiv Vitamin C Skin Brightening Corrector